teixeluis/escooter-lcd-esc-decode/README.md

 ```
 $ python3.8 rcv_lcd_requests.py /dev/ttyUSB1
 ```
-Where /dev/ttyUSB1 corresponds to the other USB serial adaptor (TX pin on the LCD).
+In this case, /dev/ttyUSB1 corresponds to the other USB serial adaptor (TX pin on the LCD).

 In order to help determine your exact device check the output of the lsusb and dmesg commands after plugging in the adaptors.